inmanta/inmanta-core/docs/dashboard/dashboard.rst

    The emergency stop button

-This big red button will stop any and all inmanta operations for the current environment.
+This big red button will stop all of the orchestrator's operations for the current environment.

 The Environment Portal